saschaklick/audacious-usf-plugin/README.md

 Games that did not work with the core in the mid-2000s will not have their USFs play in the plugin. *Conker's Bad Fur Day* is such a candiate, *Blast Corps* might be too.

 There are newer USF sets marked `[fixed]`.
-These actually do not work with the plugin and produce garbled and speed-up audio.
+These actually do not work with the plugin and produce garbled and sped-up audio.
 The non-fixed versions of the sets work though.

 # Installation